 What is the basic time frame for formation and the various steps along the way?

-The first step is inquiring, thus, the candidate is known as an Enquirer.
-At this stage he makes initial contact with the Order and begins a dialogue with our Prior about himself and what he perceives might be a call to the religious life.
+The first step is enquiring, thus, the candidate is known as an Enquirer.
+At this stage he makes initial contact with the Order and begins a dialogue with our Sub-Prior (see home page) about himself and what he perceives might be a call to the religious life.
 Because we are a dispersed Community, it is challenging to get to know people, we therefore expect an Enquirer to spent at least some time with us at one or more of our thrice-yearly Chapters; so that he can get to know the Community, and the Community can get to know the Enquirer.

-If the Enquirer’s interest in the Order continues and deepens to the point of serious consideration toward application, he will approach the Prior with the request to be considered for postulancy.
+If the Enquirer’s interest in the Order continues and deepens to the point of serious consideration toward application, he will approach the Order with the request to be considered for postulancy.

 The first stage of formation is the postulancy, which usually lasts 18 months.
 The postulant begins to study the Governing Documents (Rule, Charter & Customary), the Cistercian Constitutions, and the basics of religious life and practice.
 At the successful completion of this period, he may be invited to advance to the novitiate where he will be clothed in the Cistercian habit of a novice and may, if he so desires, chose a new name in religion (this is entirely optional).
 The novitiate usually lasts three full years and is a more intense time of study and formation.
 At the conclusion of the novitiate period, the novice may petition to make his first profession of vows (simple vows).
 These vows are usually renewed annually.
 The final step, after three further years of annually temporary vows is the solemn profession where the brother vows to live the religious life of our Order for the rest of his life.